Get Answers to all your Questions

 best_answer

-The surface of the earth and our body, both are good conductors.
-So our body and the ground both have the same equipotential surface as we are connected from the ground.
-When we move outside the house, the equipotential surfaces in the air changes so that our body and ground is kept at the same potential.
-Therefore we do not get an electric shock.
+The surface of the earth and our body are both good conductors.
+So our body and the ground both have the same equipotential surface, as we are connected to the ground.
+When we move outside the house, the equipotential surfaces in the air change so that our body and ground are kept at the same potential.
+Therefore, we do not get an electric shock.

 Posted by